BrightLocal/C-Sharp-Api-Wrapper/README.md

     BrightLocalSuccess newLsrc = lsrcService.Create(myLsrc);
 ```

 The returned BrightLocalSuccess entity above will have a campaign-id.
-You will want to persist this for later in order to run and get the report.
+You will want to persist this for later in order to run and fetch the report.

-### Updating a report
+### Update Report

 ```csharp
 	var myLsrc = new UpdateLsrcOptions();